DANIEL A. SESIL

 2001 to 2010: Shanghai Jiang's Architects & Engineers

 Carrie Villani, Director of Marketing for LERA Consulting Structural Engineers (LERA), has shown her leadership skills and passion for the AEC industry throughout her career.
 At LERA, Carrie works closely with firm Partners and Associates on marketing, communications and business development efforts promoting LERA’s long tradition of innovative design and advances in technology that has brought them to the forefront of the structural engineering profession across the world.

 Carrie is a dedicated member of the Society for Marketing for Professional Services New York Chapter (SMPS-NY).
 She has served as the Chair of the Coordinators Club since 2013, leading an initiative of education and knowledge sharing for developing marketers that serves to enhance their careers in the AEC industry.
 She is a past Board Member for the Commercial Real Estate Women of New York (CREW-NY) and is a committed leader and member for numerous other AEC and real estate industry groups including New York Building Congress, The Architectural League, Council on Tall Buildings and Urban Habitat, and ACE Mentor’s New York Chapter.
 She is an Associate Member of the American Institute of Architects.

 Carrie was honored as a Pioneering Women in Real Estate by Sokol Media, with an Outstanding Women in the Construction Industry Award from the Women’s Builders Council, a National Convention Scholarship from CREW-NY and was awarded Marketer of the Year in 2017 by SMPS-NY.

 Carrie holds a Certificate for Marketing Strategy for Business Leaders from

-Cornell University, Johnson Graduate School of Management, Ithaca, NY and received her Bachelor of Fine Arts from School of Visual Arts, New York, NY.
+Cornell University, Johnson Graduate School of Management and received her Bachelor of Fine Arts from School of Visual Arts.